barbazul/1kfa/mod_guide_gm.md

 >
 > The "A" cards are usually the most powerful, so, during character creation,
 > you can only choose one of those.
 You can choose up to 2 of the B cards,
-> and if you wanted, you can choose 3 C cards, You get to start with 3 move
+> and if you want, you can choose 3 C cards, You will start with 3 move
 > cards in total.
 >
 > To differentiate the characters, you don't get to choose a card that